 - A growing shift in scholarly attention from print to electronic formats means that low-use retrospective print collections are perceived to deliver less value.

-- Competing demands for library space favor teaching, learning, and collaboration vs. "warehouse of books."
+- Competing demands for library space favor teaching, learning, and collaboration vs. a "warehouse of books."

 - The universe of institutions with both the mandate and the capacity to support long-term print preservation is shrinking.